Maurice Tremlett: Life and career

 Tremlett was born in Stockport, Cheshire.

 His first-class debut was sensational.
 Having been on the Somerset staff since before World War II, he was finally picked for the first game of the 1947 season, at Lord's against Middlesex, the team that would dominate that season's County Championship.
 Tremlett took three wickets in the first innings, and then five in the space of five overs in the second, to finish with match figures of 8 for 86.
 He then followed that up by making an undefeated 19, and sharing in a last-wicket partnership that enabled Somerset to win the match by one wicket.

 By the end of that first season, Tremlett had 656 runs and 65 wickets and he was chosen, with several other young cricketers, for the Marylebone Cricket Club (MCC) tour to the West Indies, where he opened the bowling in three of the four Test matches.
 He was not a success, taking only four wickets and scoring just 20 runs in the Tests, and on the tour as a whole, his wickets were expensive and he scored few runs.

 Yet after another successful county season in 1948 – 1056 runs and 86 wickets, both at an improved average – he was picked for a second MCC tour in 1948–49, this time to South Africa.
-Though he scored his maiden century in the match against a Natal side at Pietermaritzburg, Tremlett was never in contention for a Test place and Wisdens report on the tour said that his "bowling lacked control".
+Though he scored his maiden century in the match against a Natal team at Pietermaritzburg, Tremlett was never in contention for a Test place and Wisdens report on the tour said that his "bowling lacked control".